karl-hajjar/Generative-Adversarial-Networks/README.md

 # Generative-Adversarial-Networks
-This repository contains the report of a project on Generative Adversarial Networks carried out with a friend during my Master's year.
+This repository is the result of a project I did for my Master's Computer Vision & Object Recognition class on Generative Adversarial Networks.
 The aim of the project was to study in depth Cycle consistent Generative Advesarial Networks.

 Our work was mainly based on the original article https://arxiv.org/pdf/1703.10593.pdf on Cycle consistent GANs.
 We first reproduced some of the results presented in the article, transfering photos to Monet paintings and vice-versa, also trying out